Amoria canaliculata

-Amoria canaliculata, common name the channeled volute, is a species of sea snail, a marine gastropod mollusc in the family Volutidae, the volutes.
+Amoria canaliculata, common name the caniculate volute, is a species of sea snail in the family Volutidae, the volutes.

 Description

 The length of the shell varies between 30 mm and 70 mm.

+(Original description) The shell is elongate-ovate with a short spire composed of 4–4.5 whorls, distinctly channeled at the suture.
+The columella bears four strong, subequal, oblique plaits, the most posterior of which extends into a ridge on the thickened anterior belt.

+The shell is whitish and the body whorl displays five spiral rows of longitudinally elongate-oblong tawny spots, including one row at the suture.

 Distribution

 This marine species occurs off Queensland, East Australia.